gonz4lex/axis-data-workshop/slides/notes.md

 * Business Intelligence Analyst at MTS Globe.
 * Associate Professor at University of the Balearic Islands.
+* BSc Economics - no programming background
-*
+* Google-fu black belt

+> Google-fu
+>
+> (noun) Skill in using search engines (especially Google) to quickly find useful information on the Internet.

 ---

-* Data is widely available; what is scarce is the ability to extract wisdom from it.
+> Data is widely available; what is scarce is the ability to extract wisdom from it.
 (Hal Varian)

-* Big Data is like teenage sex: everybody talks about it, nobody really know how to do it, everyone thinks everyone else is doing it so everyone claims they are doing it.
+> Big Data is like teenage sex: everybody talks about it, nobody really know how to do it, everyone thinks everyone else is doing it so everyone claims they are doing it.
 (Dan Ariely)

 #### What this is